SirTruffle/Resources-for-STEM-students/Matlab/Readme.md

 This folder contains matlab scripts.
 Work in progress, please expand.

-and include a discription to the file here:
+Include a discription of the script with file name below.

+---

-Component Master:
+# Component Master:
-*
+This is a collection of calculations for a varity of electrical components, including some filters and measuring devices.

+# Regulators:
+  This is a collection of a variety of regulators (controllers) and plots.